 ______ square feet x .62 = __________ gallons per inch of rainfall

 Our roof is roughly 1543 square feet.
-By this math we are able to catch about 656.66 gallons per inch of rain.
+By this math, we are able to catch about 656.66 gallons per inch of rain.

 Gutters and Downspouts

-The gutters and downspouts take the rainwater down to your cistern.
+The gutters and downspouts channel the rainwater down to your cistern.
 For the time and cost, we opted to hire our gutters out rather than purchasing components and doing it ourselves.
 The cost was only a marginal difference and we got 6″ seamless gutters crafted for our house on site.

 Options:

 - First Flush Diverter: Many people opt to install devices called “first flush diverters” on their downspouts.
 These devices divert the initial water from a rainstorm to avoid sending the dirt and debris from the roof down to the cistern.
 This can be very helpful if there’s been a long dry spell to avoid contaminating water more than you have to.
-We don’t currently have any installed but will probably look into it at some point.
+We don’t currently have any installed, but we will probably look into it at some point.

 - Gutter Guards: These are typically screens that sit over the gutters and prevent larger matter like leaves and sticks from getting into the gutters and creating clogs.
 Definitely a good idea, especially if your roof has a lot of trees overhead.